Whisky-App/whisky-book/src/maintenance-notice.md

     **The revenue from CrossOver is what keeps Wine on Mac alive.**

     By contrast, Whisky is based on CrossOver, but we don't produce any bespoke fixes.
 I, quite frankly, do not have the requisite skills or time to do so.
-As a result, the amount that Whisky as a whole to Wine is exactly zero.
+As a result, the amount that Whisky as a whole contributes to Wine is practically zero.
 This is not a fair trade, and continuing this parasitic relationship could easily harm CrossOver's continued profitibility and the existence of Wine on Mac as a whole.